 Around-the-clock security will always be in place in the halls, with a Residential Life Resource Officer (RLRO) present at all times in each of the halls.
-For further support to our resident students, there will be full-time Residence Hall Coordinators (RHC) on duty during the day, with each RHC assigned to one or two residential halls, assisted by a full-time receptionist in each hall.
+For further support to our resident students, there will be full-time Residential Hall Coordinators (RHC) on duty during the day, with each RHC assigned to one or two residential halls, assisted by a full-time Assistant Residential Hall Coordinator in each hall.
 Additionally, two RHCs will be on duty rotation across the whole residential hall complex, ensuring that there is a RHC available 24/7.